joncursi/eslint-config/README.md

 This will allow Commitlint to discover the configuration this repository provides from within your `node_modules` folder.

-Next, add the following to your `package.json` file so that commitlint will run every time you create a new commit:
+Next, add the following to your `package.json` file so that commitlint will check for infractions in your commit messages every time you create a new
+commit:

 ```json
 ...